MainulDip/AndroidDevStudy/android-app-fundamentals-2-Layouts.md

 - Define the CustomAdapter class with necessary constructor args and inherit from the RecyclerView.Adapter<CustomViewHolder>().
 Then override all 3 abstract methods as IDE Suggest
 - The 3 Adapter methods are
     - getItemCount: Provide the size of the data/list
     - onCreateViewHolder: Create view object from the layout file using LayoutInFlatter.
 Then return the CustomViewHolder(inflatedLayout).
-On background it passess the object to the onBindViewHolder method's holder parameter.
+On background it passes the object to the onBindViewHolder method's holder parameter.
     - onBindViewHolder: It binds data using the CustomViewHolder class members through holder parameter.
 It also provide the position of the exact view element by position parameter to bind data exactly.
-We can attatch onClickListener to fire another activity or all sort of things here
+We can attach onClickListener to fire another activity or all sort of things here

 ### Menu Item (On App Bar):
 see android-navigation-fundamental.md